Skip to content

 Anomalies are classified as either warning or critical:

-- Critical means the anomaly has either shown an extreme initial deviation or has persisted across multiple evaluation cycles (roughly 2.5 hours for spike events, 3 hours for shift events), indicating a sustained issue rather than a transient fluctuation.
+• Critical means the anomaly has either shown an extreme initial deviation or has persisted across several checks (roughly 2.5 hours for spike events, 3 hours for shift events), indicating a sustained issue rather than a passing blip.
 Once an episode reaches critical severity, it stays critical even if the deviation eases, preventing flapping between severity levels.

 Each anomaly is tracked as an episode with the following lifecycle:

-- New – The episode is active.
-The anomaly has been detected and is still re-firing in subsequent evaluation cycles.
+• New – The episode is active.
+The anomaly has been detected and is still appearing in later checks.

-- Resolved – The episode is closed.
-This happens automatically when the anomaly stops re-firing for a configurable timeout (default: 60 minutes, i.e., two missed evaluation cycles).
+• Resolved – The episode is closed.
+This happens automatically when the anomaly stops appearing for a configurable timeout (default: 60 minutes, i.e. two missed checks).
 You can also resolve episodes manually from the list or detail page.